Danielle Barefoot, Ph.D. student, Education Policy

 Smitha Prabhu, Ph.D. student, Health Policy

 Smitha Prabhu is a Ph.D. student in the School of Public Policy, specializing in Health Policy.
 Smitha graduated from Johns Hopkins University with a B.A. in Philosophy and a Minor in Bioethics and worked with community organizations in Baltimore for at least four years, including the Baltimore City Health Department, International Rescue Committee, and Baltimore Harm Reduction Coalition.
-Her education and work experience have greatly inspired her research interests in the ethics of health policy, health policy based on natural disasters, health policy promoting maternal and child health, and public health policy.
-She is currently working with Dr. Jane A. Lincove.
+Her education and work experience inspires her research interest in harm reduction, maternal and child health policy, and public policy.
+She is currently working with Dr. Jane A. Lincove to investigate the impact of a high-impact math tutoring program on learning outcomes among Baltimore City elementary and middle schools.

 Tanguy Ringoir, Ph.D. student, Economics